-Diamondback Energy, Inc. was incorporated in Delaware on December 30, 2011 as a holding company and will not conduct any material business operations prior to the transaction described below.
+Diamondback Energy, Inc. was incorporated in Delaware on December 30, 2011 as a holding company and did not conduct any material business operations prior to the transaction described below.
 Our historical financial information included in this prospectus pertains to assets, liabilities, revenues and expenses of Windsor Permian LLC.
-Windsor Permian LLC is a wholly-owned subsidiary of Diamondback Energy LLC, which is an entity controlled by our equity sponsor, Wexford.
-Prior to the effectiveness of the registration statement of which this prospectus is a part, Diamondback Energy LLC will be merged with and into Diamondback Energy, Inc. and Diamondback Energy, Inc. will continue as the surviving corporation.
-In the merger, DB Holdings will be issued shares of our common stock, and Windsor Permian LLC will become our wholly-owned subsidiary.
-In addition, Wexford has agreed to cause all the outstanding equity interests in Windsor UT to be contributed to Windsor Permian prior to the merger.
-After the merger but prior to the effectiveness of the registration statement of which this prospectus is a part, Gulfport will complete the Gulfport transaction in exchange for shares of our common stock.
+Windsor Permian LLC was a wholly-owned subsidiary of Diamondback Energy LLC, which was an entity controlled by our equity sponsor, Wexford.
+Prior to the effectiveness of the registration statement relating to this prospectus, Diamondback Energy LLC merged with and into Diamondback Energy, Inc. and Diamondback Energy, Inc. continued as the surviving corporation.
+In the merger, DB Holdings was issued shares of our common stock, and Windsor Permian LLC became our wholly-owned subsidiary.
+In addition, Wexford caused all the outstanding equity interests in Windsor UT to be contributed to Windsor Permian prior to the merger.
+After the merger but prior to the effectiveness of the registration statement relating to this prospectus, Gulfport completed the Gulfport transaction in exchange for shares of our common stock.